WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step2-image-12.png"/>

 10. **Click** on the email address suggestion for an organization name.
-It will be filled in for you as your organization name.
+It will be automatically filled in for you as your organization name.
 11. **Select** the “Create” button.

 <img src="./media/Step2-image-13.png"/>